Jackelyneg/Unsupervised-machine-learning-challenge/README.md

 - Delete the CoinName from the original dataframe.

-- Cnvert the remaining features with text values, Algorithm and ProofType, into numerical data.
+- Convert the remaining features with text values, Algorithm and ProofType, into numerical data.

 - Standardize the dataset so that columns that contain larger values do not unduly influence the outcome.